 When it comes to successfully managing a fleet, efficient operation is at the heart of your job.
 However, many fleet managers find themselves buried in never-ending, time-consuming tasks that are inefficient, and worse, rarely improve their bottom line.
 While these tasks are necessary, when not handled efficiently, they can be costly long term.

-And although these tasks are essential, handling them manually is the least efficient, most costly way to do them.
+And although these tasks are essential, handling them manually is the least efficient, most expensive way to do them.
 That's where fleet management software and telematics comes in.
-The ability to automate certain tasks and track metrics for others makes managing the entire fleet more efficient.
+The ability to automate certain tasks and track metrics for others, makes managing the entire fleet more efficient.

-Here are the top 11 productivity challenges fleet managers face and how fleet management telematics solutions can help them solve these fleet problems.
+Here are the top 11 productivity challenges fleet managers face and how fleet management telematics solutions can help them solve these operational challenges.

 Very few people love to do administrative tasks, and as a fleet manager, you probably don't either.
 Tasks such as quoting, invoicing, dispatching, keeping customers informed, scheduling fleet maintenance, and other tasks can eat up a lot of your time.
 This can contribute to other fleet management issues, including reduced productivity and less time to focus on revenue-generating tasks.

 Paper-based systems also add an additional layer of administrative tasks to your day and keep you from handling other fleet problems.
 How much time did you waste the last time you had to rifle through papers to find a specific quote?
 How often have you missed service or repairs on your fleet vehicles because you didn't have time to schedule it?
 How much time do you spend finding the information you need to keep your customers updated on ETAs and any other issues?